seismicshaker/Udacity_Nanodegree-Data_Analyst/README.md

 ## Project 4:
 ### Data Visualization

- This report is a visual analysis of the Prosper Loan dataset.
+This project is a visual analysis of the Prosper Loan dataset.
 The data includes more than 100k loans recorded with 81 columns describing both loan and borrower information.
 I am interested in what factors may affect a Borrower's APR.

 ![](12222023-data_analysis_nanodegree.svg)